 You are eligible to vote in Iowa IF:

-- You were not convicted of any felony under Chapter 707.
+- If you have a felony conviction, you may vote if 1) you have discharged your sentence, meaning you’re not incarcerated, not on probation, parole, supervised release, or are subject to a special sentence, and 2) you were not convicted of any felony under Chapter 707.
 Some examples of those felonies are: murder, voluntary manslaughter, felony involuntary manslaughter, and homicide, or serious injury by a vehicle.
-A complete list can be found in Iowa Code Chapter 707.**
+A complete list can be found in Iowa Code Chapter 707.*

 Keep scrolling to see a list of frequently asked questions.